rollkit/rollkit/state/block-executor.md

 ## Message Structure/Communication Format

 The `BlockExecutor` communicates with the application via the [ABCI interface].
-It sends and receives ABCI messages, such as `RequestInitChain` for initializing a new chain and `RequestFinalizeBlock`, `ResponseFinalizeBlock` for creating new blocks.
-The ABCI methods `InitChainSync`, `FinalizeBlock`, `Commit` are used for initializing a new chain and creating blocks, respectively.
+It calls the ABCI methods `InitChainSync`, `FinalizeBlock`, `Commit` for initializing a new chain and creating blocks, respectively.

 ## Assumptions and Considerations